steltenpower/PowerGists/animation.md

 With so-called **Electronic Lab Notebooks** you can enrich your writing with
 - anything from the web.
 Dynamic things too.
 - RUNNING CODE blocks.
-Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues in the same shared document doing their magic.
+Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues (or support staff) in the same shared document doing their magic.

 # JOIN TOO !
 In my order of preference: _[icons for Jupyter, Rstudio Rnotebooks, Observable Notebooks]_